 There are four different plots per spw, i.e. "clustering_detection", "clustering_validation", "clustering_smoothing", and "clustering_final".
 The number of plots in each figure is the same as that of the candidate line components.
-The "cluster_detection" plot (Figure 33a) shows the grid cells having emission line exceeding the threshold.
+The "cluster_detection" plot (Figure 50a) shows the grid cells having emission line exceeding the threshold.
 In the plot, yellow grid cells show a region where there is a single time-domain group with detected emission lines.
 Cyan squares indicate grid cells where there are more than one time-domain groups with detected emission lines.

-Figure 33 Examples of (a) clustering_detection, (b) clustering_validation, and (c)clustering_smoothing.
+Figure 50 Examples of (a) clustering_detection, (b) clustering_validation, and (c)clustering_smoothing.

 After line detection, the algorithm calculates how many spectra containing emission lines are included in the grid cell in order to judge whether the grid cell possibly contains true emission lines.
-At this line detection validation step, the ratio of the number of spectra having detected emission lines (defined as "Nmember") per grid cell and the number of total spectra belonging to the grid cell ("Nspectra") is calculated.
-The "clustering_validation" plot (Figure 33b) shows this ratio for each grid cell, i.e., the grid cell is marked as:
+At this line detection validation step, the ratio of the number of spectra having detected emission lines (defined as "Nmember") per grid cell and the number of belonging grid ("Nspectra") total spectra to the cell is calculated.
+The "clustering validation" plot (Figure 50b) shows this ratio for each grid cell, i.e., the grid cell is marked as:

-- "Validated" if Nmember/Nspectra > 0.5 (Blue squares in Figure 33b) - "Marginally validated" if Nmember/Nspectra > 0.3 (Cyan squares) - "Questionable" if Nmember/Nspectra > 0.2 (Yellow squares)
+- "Validated" if Nmember/Nspectra > 0.5 (Blue squares in Figure 50b) - "Marginally validated" if Nmember/Nspectra > 0.3 (Cyan squares) - "Questionable" if Nmember/Nspectra > 0.2 (Yellow squares)